Krillh/Airzlinshire/Gvar/Old Gvar.md

 - hipshin: how

 For example, you could say, /hipshin pin e tasi o pnin/ -> how did you do that?
 When speaking, question markers usually have a falling tone.
 This is the only consistent example of tone in [[Old Gvar]].
+## Forming Requests
+Like with questions, requests are formed by putting a request marker (particle) at the start of a sentence.
+All request markers start with /hya/.
+Unlike questions markers, these aren't combined with other roots to add meaning, they only have suffixes for different connotations.
+- hyan: informal question (most common)
+- hyar: informal and urgent question
+- hyash: formal question
+- hyaf: formal and urgent question
+- hyaz: casual and not urgent question (used in friendly banter)
 # Phonology
 Old Gvar originally used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ.
 However, because some consonant clusters are difficult to say, there were a few rapid phonological changes.
 The language after these minor consonant shifts is considered to be the real Old Gvar since the period before them was so short-lived.
 The cluster changes are as follows:
 - \[tl\] -> \[sl\]